 Get exclusive member benefits & effect social change.
 Join Today

 The most common cause of this condition is kidney stones.
-These stones, which are made of tiny crystals, can form in one of your kidneys and create a blockage.
+Kidney stones are small, hard mineral deposits.
+They form in your kidneys and can create a blockage.
 This leads to a buildup of urine in the affected kidney, which in turn causes swelling.

 Acute unilateral obstructive uropathy can cause pain in certain parts of your body.
-This pain might occur in your back or abdomen on the affected side.
-It can also occur in the area between your back and upper abdomen on the affected side.
-When pain occurs in this region, you might experience episodes when it becomes more intense and then subsides.
-The pain might also spread to your thigh and groin area.
+You may experience pain in your back or abdomen on the affected side.
+Pain in these areas may come in intense waves and then subside.
+The pain can also spread to your thigh and groin area.